swgpu/SWGPU/README.md

     - Resources pre-loading

 - 📜 **Scripts**
-    - Load script from json file.
+    - Load script from json file
-    - Register async command function and call-it from script file
+    - Register async command function and call-it from json file
-    - Manual jump to part of script
+    - Manual jump to part of the script

 - 🔊 **Sound**
     - Handle sounds by groups